grolang/gro/README.md

 The next steps in building Gro will be to:

 * ensure all comments in gro source code are in the generated go code
-* add macros, allowing Go developers to add their own top-level keywords to Gro
+* allow Go developers to add their own macros to Gro

 The core of Gro is restricted to a small handful of features, in the same minimal style as Go.
 In fact, version 0.7 removed many core features from version 0.6, intending to re-introduce them as optional macros later on.